Welcome to Barnard College!

 NSOP isn’t just for incoming students — be a part of the experience again!

 As students who’ve been through NSOP, you know there are many amazing student leaders involved in making sure a student’s first week on Barnard’s campus is successful and memorable.
 Barnard’s Student Life office plans the New Student Orientation Program in collaboration with CC/SEAS/GS and works with the various NSOP staff members.
-Each year, there is an NSOP Committee that works throughout the summer to plan NSOP along with full-time staff members, Crew Chiefs that oversee teams of Orientation Leaders, and Orientation Leaders who directly interact with a small group of students and serve as their first face on campus.
+Each year, there is an NSOP Committee that works throughout the summer to plan NSOP along with full-time staff members, Crew Captains that oversee teams of Orientation Leaders, and Orientation Leaders who directly interact with a small group of students and serve as their first face on campus.

 The various positions come with specific assignments and requirements.
-Please see the menu tabs on the left for more information about becoming a Committee Member, a Crew Chief, or an Orientation Leader, including hiring timelines and position descriptions.
+Please see the menu tabs on the left for more information about becoming a Committee Member, a Crew Captain, or an Orientation Leader, including hiring timelines and position descriptions.